IBM/telco-network-cloud-drivers/content/reference/descriptor-specification/resource-descriptor.md

 ```

 {{%note %}}
 NOTE: The resource_id property that has a value set to “$\{instance.id\}”.
-When the resource is created this will have the ID for the resource that the TNCO has assigned it.
-Other options are “$\{instance.id\}” that will have the TNCO name for the resource and “$\{instance.index\}” which will have the unique index number for a resource when more than one can be created by the TNCO within an assembly.
+When the resource is created this will have the ID for the resource that the TNC-O has assigned it.
+Other options are “$\{instance.id\}” that will have the TNC-O name for the resource and “$\{instance.index\}” which will have the unique index number for a resource when more than one can be created by the TNC-O within an assembly.
 {{%/note %}}